czxanas/framey-extension/README.md

 1. Open any webpage.
 2. Click on the Framey icon in your browser's toolbar.
-3. Pick a color and start highlighting elements!
+3. Pick a color, style and start highlighting elements!

 ---